letphil/web-dev-course/02section/README.md

     - <meta charset="UTF-8">: Declares the character encoding for the document.
     - <meta name="description" content="Free Web tutorials">: Provides a description of the page.
 Search engines can pick up this description to show with the results of searches.
-    - <meta name="keywords" content="HTML, CSS, JavaScript">: Provides keywords that describe the page.
+    - <meta name="keywords" content="HTML, CSS, Javascript">: Provides keywords that describe the page.
 Search engines can use these keywords to index the page.
     - <meta name="author" content="John Doe">: Provides the name of the author of the page.
     - <meta http-equiv="refresh" content="30">: Redirects the browser to another URL after 30 seconds.